On the convergence of the variational quantum eigensolver and quantum optimal control: Introduction

 In this work we develop crucial steps towards a theory of convergence for VQEs and quantum op-

 timal control.
 This is achieved by providing a systematic way to construct parameterized unitary transformations $U(\bm{\theta})$ that are free of singular controls, hereafter referred to as \emph{singular points}, and thereby satisfy local surjectivity (iii).
 We show that in this case, suboptimal solutions of VQEs correspond to strict saddle points.
-These saddle points are avoided almost surely by gradient descent algorithms, utilizing a result from the classical machine learning literature and the Lipschitz continuity of the gradient \cite{lee_first-order_2019}.
+These saddle points are avoided almost surely by gradient descent algorithms, utilizing a result from non-linear stability theory \cite{lee_first-order_2019}.
 However, the developed ansatz families satisfying (iii) with unconstrained parameters $\bm{\theta}\in\mathbb R^{M}$ result in a technical hurdle.
-The convergence of the gradient descent algorithm that updates $\bm{\theta}$ cannot be guaranteed anymore, i.e., the situation that the algorithm runs forever can technically not be ruled out, although numerical evidence is favorable.
+The convergence of the gradient descent algorithm that updates $\bm{\theta}$ cannot be guaranteed anymore, i.e., the situation that the algorithm escapes to infinity can technically not be ruled out, although numerical evidence is favorable.
 These convergence results are summarized in the main theorem, which provides a criterion for when VQEs converge to the ground state.
 We go on to analyze for \emph{the \(\mathbb{SU}(d)\)-gate ansatz} \cite{wiersema_here_2024, wiersema_geometric_2025, wierichs_symmetric_2023, banchi_measuring_2021, chen_special-unitary_2025} and \emph{the product-of-exponentials ansatz} \cite{cerezo_variational_2021, leone_practical_2024, xiao_physics-constrained_2024, kandala_hardware-efficient_2017, wang_quantum_2023, hadfield_quantum_2019, golden_quantum_2023, wecker_progress_2015, park_hamiltonian_2024, anselme_martin_simulating_2022} whether the assumptions of the Theorem are satisfied.
-We show that for both families with $M\leq d^{2}-1$ variational parameters singular points where local surjectivity breaks always exist.
-We go on to establish a stronger result for the \(\mathbb{SU}(d)\)-gate ansatz by proving that singular points cannot be removed regardless of how much the quantum circuit is overparameterized.
+We show that for both families with $M \leq d^{2}-1$ variational parameters singular points where local surjectivity breaks always exist.
+We go on to establish a stronger result in \Cref{sec:overparameterization} for the \(\mathbb{SU}(d)\)-gate ansatz by proving that singular points cannot be removed regardless of how much the quantum circuit is overparameterized.
 In light of these challenges, we provide parameterized quantum circuit constructions with $M=2(d^{2}-1)$ and $M=d^{2}$ parameters that satisfy local surjectivity and discuss control field parameterizations for applications in quantum control.
 We conclude with a discussion about leveraging symmetries to reduce the number of optimization parameters while maintaining the favorable convergence properties and the termination of gradient-descent type algorithms.
-We discuss regularization techniques that may avoid gradient descent running to infinity and draw connections to the halting problem.
+We briefly address regularization techniques that may avoid gradient descent running to infinity and draw connections to the halting problem.